Why Care to Live Sustainably?

 Of course, the world is always changing and evolving, and it will continue to do so.
 For example, the atmosphere didn’t always have this level of oxygen, and the overall temperature in the Ice Age was much colder.
 But if it changes too fast, we may not be able to keep up.
-So really, we must adopt a more sustainable way of living to save our own species, not out of the goodness of our hearts.
+So really, we must adopt a more sustainable way of living to save our own species.
 If we change the environment to a point that makes humans go extinct, the planet will still be here, and I’m sure some life will evolve and keep on living without us.
 History teaches us that this is common.
 There have been a few mass extinctions on this planet, and each time the planet changes and life evolves, but we have to be smart enough to at least not cause our own extinction.
-We may not be able to prevent natural disasters, or a comet hitting the earth, but we can do other things to prevent our demise.
+We may not be able to prevent natural disasters, or a comet from hitting the earth, but we can do other things to prevent our demise.

 The first reason is because life itself is so beautiful and awesome, so let’s keep enjoying it for as long as possible and in the best conditions possible.
-And let’s pass this gift of existence to our kids, and their kids.
+Let’s pass this gift of existence to our kids and their kids.
 The other reason is to buy us enough time to learn about the systems of the planet and life and to progress enough in science and technology to be able to leave this planet in a spaceship and move to another star.
-There are many stars out there in a different phase in their life cycle, so the solar energy we get from the Sun is available elsewhere.
-We can use this energy to create an ecosystem on a spaceship, then we can travel to another star, and maybe even a new planet.
+There are millions of stars out there in different phases of their life cycle, so the solar energy we get from the sun is available elsewhere.
+We can use this energy to create an ecosystem on a spaceship, and then travel to another star and maybe even a new planet.

-Bringing this all full circle: one of the first and most important steps to building a spaceship that is self-sustaining is to understand how can we live on this planet sustainably.
+Bringing this all full circle: one of the first and most important steps to building a spaceship that is self-sustaining is to understand how we can live on this planet sustainably.
 We need to learn how to live by recycling resources; to live in a circular and regenerative way.
 We must master this so we can recreate this system on a spaceship and move to another star.
-Even Mars, which some think could be our next home, is not a viable long-term option since its main source of energy is also our Sun.
+Even Mars, which some think could be our next home, is not a viable long-term option since its main source of energy is also our sun.
 No matter where we go, learning how to live in a sustainable way and harnessing and making the best use of extrasolar energy is they key to mankind’s continued survival.

 Maybe you think humans only belong on planet Earth and should die with this planet.
 Yes, we were born out of this Earth, and of course this is our ancestral home.
 We only exist the way we are because of the things that have happened in the past and the conditions leading to our existence.
 But all life forms seek to continue their existence wherever they can.
 They try to live in all conditions and test their boundaries.
 There may even be some life on our planet that has traveled from elsewhere.
 Seeds from plants drift in the wind and land all over in an attempt to simply exist.
 I think it is the nature of all living things to try to continue to exist and evolve.
 Therefore, I think our attempt to leave our dying sun to attempt to exist is natural.
 We don’t know what the future holds, but we can hope for the best and make our best effort.